Totobird-Creations/Peri.dot/README.md

 ![Peri.dot Logo](logo.png)

-Peri.dot is a strongly typed dynamic language, with type inference, implemented in Python.
+Peri.dot is a strongly typed interpreted language, with type inference, implemented in Python.
 The file extension is ".peri"

 ## "Installation"